2019 • 06 • 25

 How to Get to Puerto Galera

-- From Batangas Pier, take a boat/ferry to reach the town of Puerto Galera.
-The fare costs around P500, roundtrip.
-You can go straight to the ticket office of Batangas Pier and pay for your tickets.
+- Board the boat/ferry going to Puerto Galera.
 The trip usually takes an hour to an hour and a half.
 This is the most recommended route to reach Puerto Galera from Batangas Pier.
-Also, take note that you also have to pay for the environmental fee of P50 upon arriving at Muelle Port.
+You also have to pay the environmental fee of P50 upon arriving at Balatero or Muelle Port.
+Note: If your ferry docked at Balatero Pier, you have to pay an additional P20 terminal fee.

 - Muelle Port in Puerto Galera is where the boats and ferries dock.
 After arriving at Muelle Port, you’ll have to hail a tricycle to your resort.
-Tricycle fare from port usually costs P50 to areas like White Beach and Tamaraw Beach.
+Tricycle fare from port usually costs P50 per person (if you’re a group) to areas like White Beach and Tamaraw Beach.
 Some resorts also have their own shuttles that you can arrange pick-up service with from the port to your resort.
 You can also catch a jeep going to Sabang which passes through White Beach for P20 per person.

 - From Ayala, take the ramp going to the Southern Luzon Expressway (SLEX).